AwaNoodle/firstStepsWithDocker/readme.md

 We tell Docker to bind ports using the **-p** switch, in the form of **-p <host port>:<container port>**.

-We also want to give our instance a name, instead of relying on a hashcode or auto-generated name.
+We also want to give our instance a name, instead of relying on a hash code or auto-generated name.
 Simply, we do this using the **--name** switch.

 Putting this all together, this looks like: